wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Blocking a malicious actor - IP Reputation
 ==========================================

 Identify the monitored Windows endpoint's IP address as a bad reputation one.
-Log in that host as the attacker and try connecting to the victim Apache server.
+Log in this Windows endpoint as the attacker and try connecting to the victim Apache server.

 Configuration
 -------------